AWS Tools for Windows PowerShell

 Description

 Use this operation to update the configuration of an existing Amazon FSx file system.
 You can update multiple properties in a single request.
-For Amazon FSx for Windows File Server file systems, you can update the following properties:
+For FSx for Windows File Server file systems, you can update the following properties:

 • AuditLogConfiguration